EdgeTX/edgetx-sdcard-sounds/README.md

 X-Microsoft-OutputFormat: riff-8khz-16bit-mono-pcm
 ```

+**Note:** EdgeTX supports up to 32khz `.wav` file but in that range 8khz is the highest value supported by the conversion service.
+However, it is possible to select higher quality like `riff-48khz-16bit-mono-pcm` and convert to 32khz afterwards with another tool (i.e. `ffmpeg -i input.wav -ar 32000 output.wav`) if you want the best possible audio quality.

-And in the request body (raw) place your `ssml` (change the voice name according to your preference, the full list is: `tts.speech.microsoft.com/cognitiveservices/voices/list`):
+And in the request body (raw) place your `ssml` (change the voice name according to your preference, the full list is [here](https://learn.microsoft.com/azure/cognitive-services/speech-service/language-support?tabs=stt-tts)):

 ```
 <speak version='1.0' xml:lang='en-US'>